dvklopfenstein/PrincetonAlgorithms/doc/README_Maximum_Flow_and_Minimum_Cut.md

 ### [ex3](#table-of-contents-for-examples)
 Maxflow/Mincut factoids

-3.1 False: If all edge capacities are integral, then any maxflow is an
+3.1 *False*: If all edge capacities are integral, then any maxflow is an
      integer-valued flow, i.e., f(e) is an integer for every edge e.
 *The integrality theorem implies that such a maxflow exists, but not every maxflow has this property.*

-3.2 True: If all edge capacities are integral, then there exists
+3.2 *True*: If all edge capacities are integral, then there exists
      an integer-valued maxflow f, i.e., f(e) is an integer for every edge e.
 *This is the integrality theorem.*

-3.3 False: Let G be a network that contains two antiparallel
+3.3 *False*: Let G be a network that contains two antiparallel
     edges e = v->w and e' = w->v.
     Then, in any maxflow f, either f(e) = 0 or f(e') = 0 (or both).
 *There always exists a maxflow with that property, but not